 - dizziness when you raise your arm above your head

-Your physician will check for neck for swelling.
-He also orders a number of diagnostic tests that include these below:
+Your doctor will check for neck for swelling.
+They will also order a number of diagnostic tests that include these below:

 Blood tests can detect changes in hormone levels and an increased production of antibodies, which are produced in response to an infection or injury.